nfprojects/nfengine/README.md

 Building the project - Windows
 ------------------------------

-To make the code compileable, the following requirements have to be met:
+To make the code compilable, the following requirements have to be met:

 1. Installed Visual Studio 2013.
 2. Installed DirectX SDK.